Co-Labs for Innovation: Questions & Answers

 What happens after a Co-Lab?

 The last step in the Co-Lab cycle is to pay it forward by publishing and sharing what the group learned with more educators.
 We will support each group to determine the format that makes the most sense based on the topic and the group's learning.
-Some ideas: share at an Educator Exchange, talk about the experience on our podcast (coming one day soon), write a blog post, shoot a quick video, or create a short (2 page) resource documents.
+Some ideas: share at an Educator Exchange, talk about the experience on our podcast (coming soon!), write a blog post, shoot a quick video, or create a short (2 page) resource document.

 Co-Lab participants are also invited to keep the group going (formally or informally) or participate in a different Co-Lab in the future.